 OLDER YOUTH PROGRAM:

-Services provided to all youth age fourteen (14) through twenty-one (21) in custody or previously in custody.
+Services provided to all youth age fourteen (14) through twenty-three (23) in custody or previously in custody.
 The Older Youth Program encompasses philosophy through positive youth development and the distinct permanency needs of adolescents.
 Assessment tools are used to develop individual case plans for youth to help assist with the successful transition from adolescence to adulthood.
 Services include life skills teaching, housing options, educational assistance, and aftercare.

 OLDER YOUTH TRANSITION SPECIALIST (OYTS):

 Regionally-based Children’s Service Specialist position responsible for monitoring and providing support to the Transitional Living Services, Chafee Foster Care Independence Program Services, and Educational Training Voucher Contract.

 A unit composed of Children’s Division investigators who complete CA/N investigations for certain out-of-home investigations, i.e., foster homes, licensed and registered child care homes and centers, residential facilities, and private and public school employees.

 A Latin phrase used to describe the power of the state to act in place of the parents for the purpose of protecting the property and person of a child.